 Social Influence Lab

-Dr. Kerr is seeking motivated students to work in her Social Influence Lab during the Fall 2018 semester.
-Her research focuses on social psychological interventions to reduce texting while driving.
-Students will help design, implement, and/or assess these interventions.
+Dr. Kerr is seeking motivated students to work in her Social Influence Lab during the 2018-2019 academic year.
+Her current research focuses on two topics: (a) smartphone addiction and distraction, and (b) social disconnection.
 A two-semester commitment is preferred, but not required.
 Students will earn 3 credits of PSYC 203 each semester.
 For more information, please email Dr. Kerr at email@example.com.

-The Social Relationships Lab seeks to understand how social relationships with family members, friends, and romantic partners contribute to meaningful qualities of future relationships and individual adjustment.
-Students will have the option to work from a longitudinal data set containing a multitude of developmental, social, and adjustment measures from annual assessments of individuals from ages 13 to 30, and/or a new data set recently collected assessing the impact of online social networking on first-year JMU students' transition to the university.
+The Social Relationships Lab seeks to understand how relationships with family members, friends, and romantic partners contribute to meaningful qualities of future relationships and individual adjustment.
+Students will have the option to work from a longitudinal data set containing a multitude of developmental, clinical, and social measures from annual assessments of individuals across ages 13 to 30, and/or a new data set recently collected assessing the impact of online social networking on first-year JMU students' transition to the university.